ApolloAuto/apollo/docs/specs/3d_obstacle_perception.md

 -------------------------------------

-The Region of Interest (ROI) specifies the drivable area that includes road surfaces and junctions and are retrieved from the HD (hi-resolution) map.
+The Region of Interest (ROI) specifies the drivable area that includes road surfaces and junctions are retrieved from the HD (hi-resolution) map.
 The HDMap ROI filter processes LiDAR points that are outside ROI, removing background objects, e.g., buildings and trees around the road.
 What remains are the point cloud in the ROI for